canorve/GALFITools/docs/Ellipse.md

 **Code: [EllipSectGalfit.py](../EllipSectGalfit.py)**

 This is a "quick" substitute for IRAF's ellipse routine.
-It creates an Surface brightness profile for the galaxy and model.
+It creates a Surface brightness profile for the galaxy and model.

 In addition, *EllipSectGalfit* can compute variables such as Absolute Magnitude, luminosity, Flux, total apparent magnitude, Bulge to Total Ratio, Tidal, Chinu